-On a multilayer PCB, clock signals should be routed on a stripline (inner layer) sandwiched between two solid reference planes to reduce radiation.
-The spacing between the signal trace and the return planes should be as small as possible to increase coupling and reduce the loop area.
+On a multilayer PCB, critical signals should be routed on a stripline layer adjacent to a solid reference plane to reduce radiation.
+The spacing between the signal trace and the return plane should be as small as possible to increase coupling and reduce the loop area.

-- Route clock signals between the planes, fanout out close to the driver (200 mils) dropping to an inner layer, and route back up to the load again with a short fanout.
-A series terminator is required for each load.
+- Route high-speed signals between the planes, fanout out close to the driver (200 mils) dropping to an inner layer, and route back up to the load again with a short fanout.

 - Use the same reference plane (GND if possible) for the return signal, as this reduces the loop area and hence radiation.